Val Sears

-Sears always had an intense interest in the career of the Prairie populist conservative Prime Minister John Diefenbaker.
-He was commissioned by the Canadian Broadcasting Corporation to write a trilogy of television plays detailing the life of John Diefenbaker, which were ultimately not produced due to budget cuts at the CBC.

 In 1991, Sears accepted the Bell Chair as Visiting Professor of Journalism at the University of Regina.
-In 1999 he was made a lifetime member of the Ottawa Press Gallery, until his death.
+In 1999 he was made a lifetime member of the Ottawa Press Gallery.

 Sears was the father of Robin Sears, a communications, marketing and public affairs advisor, and of Kit Melamed, a producer for the Canadian Broadcasting Corporation investigative journalism program, the Fifth Estate.
 He was married to Edith Cody-Rice, senior legal counsel for the Canadian Broadcasting Corporation.
-He died in Almonte, Ontario on January 21, 2016, aged 88.
+He died in Almonte, Ontario, on January 21, 2016, aged 88.